emscripten-forge/pyjs/docs/_src/workflow.md

 Within the python code called from JavaScript, one has access to the `pyjs` python module.
-This allows access to the JavaScript side from Python.
+This allows access to the JavaScript side from Python:

 ```python
 from pyjs.js import console